 Some above ground pool companies offer pools that can be installed semi inground (or even inground, for that matter).
 However, semi inground pools can also be custom made with the same sorts of materials you would use for an inground pool.
 Which type of installation you’re talking about will determine how much the semi inground pool costs (along with many other factors).

-But the perfect semi inground pool doesn’t happen on its own.
-It takes a little ingenuity and planning.
-Here are some semi inground pool ideas to get you started.
+The perfect semi inground swimming pool doesn’t happen on its own.
+It takes a little ingenuity and planning to hone in on the right design.
+Here are a few semi inground pool ideas to get you started.

 3. Use Creative Landscaping to Dress it Up

 Semi inground pools can still look amazing even if they’re not hidden in a wraparound deck.
 Because of their low profile, they lend themselves nicely to a lot of different landscaping options.